Strangebrewer/strangeblog/server/Planning.md

 ## DONE:
-- setup search by date range
-- search by category works, but it needs to be tied together with the reset button below the nav
 - Add functionality for allowing friends to see all posts instead of just the public ones
   - it could also be an "acl" array field on the schema:
     - "admin"